sumwale/keepassxc-unlock/README.md

 the SHA512 checksum of the keepassxc executable is verified before making the unlock D-Bus calls to verify that no other process is listening on.

-The PAM module itself just starts this user-specific systemd service after a successful authentication by other modules, and the service takes over thereafter watching for the session events on the system D-Bus and invoking for database unlock (for one or any
-    number of registered databases).
+The global service just starts this user-specific systemd service after a successful authentication by watching the system D-Bus events, and the service takes over thereafter watching for the session events on the system D-Bus and invoking for database unlock (for one or any number of registered databases).

 **Doesn't this mean that administrator has full access to all my passwords?**